lokpoon/LunaSim-Document/_sources/overview.md

 # Overview

+To cite _<span style="font-variant:small-caps;">MoonShine</span>_:
+Poon, L., Jenks, I. T., Crampton, W. G. R. (2024).
+MoonShine: A software-hardware system for simulating moonlight ground illuminance and re-creating artificial moonlight cycles in a laboratory environment.
+Methods in Ecology and Evolution.
+Accepted for publication (Jan 30, 2024).

 ## Overview of <span style="font-variant:small-caps;">MoonShineP</span> and its companion program <span style="font-variant:small-caps;">MoonShineR</span>

 _<span style="font-variant:small-caps;">MoonShineP</span>_ is an open-source software-hardware system for re-creating moonlight cycles (as well as sunlight and twilight cycles) in a laboratory setting, using LED light. _<span style="font-variant:small-caps;">MoonShineP</span>_ comprises a Python program running on a Raspberry Pi computer that controls the intensity of an array of individually addressable LEDs positioned in diffusion boxes. _<span style="font-variant:small-caps;">MoonShineP</span>_ uses a companion R package with accompanying R scripts, _<span style="font-variant:small-caps;">MoonShineR</span>_, to predict moonlight and/or solar ground illuminance values (in lux) through a defined time range, at any geographical location.
 The predicted illuminance values are converted into LED intensity values and saved to a `.csv` schedule file. _<span style="font-variant:small-caps;">MoonShineP</span>_ uses this file to control the LED array. _<span style="font-variant:small-caps;">MoonShineR</span>_ can also be used to predict moonlight ground illuminance for use as a model predictor variable.
 This document is a tutorial and operating manual for _<span style="font-variant:small-caps;">MoonShineP</span>_ and _<span style="font-variant:small-caps;">MoonShineR</span>_.